ryardley/ts-bus/README.md

 const unsubscriber = bus.subscribe(<string|eventCreator|predicate>, handler);
 ```

-This subscription function can accept a few different options:
+This subscription function can accept a few different options for the first argument:

 * A `string` that is the specific event type or a wildcard selector eg. `mything.**`.
 * An `eventCreator` function returned from `createEventDefinition<PayloadType>()("myEvent")`